leafgen-docs/leafgen-docs.github.io/docs/basic-functionality/1-qsm-direct.md

 | `cylinder.parent`| Cylinder parent cylinders| integer |
 | `cylinder.branch`| Cylinder branch index    | integer |

+{: .note }
+In the`cylinder.branch` field, LeafGen assumes the stem cylinders of the QSM to have branch index 1, and the actual branches are indexed with sequential natural numbers starting from 2.
+It is crucial to correctly mark the stem cylinders with index 1, since during leaf generation, these stem cylinders are automatically left without leaves.

 ### Target distributions

 The required fields for the `TargetDistributions` struct are: